GeorgeWeb/syclref/_api-docs/event.h/cl%253A%253Asycl%253A%253Aevent/functions/wait_and_throw/index.md

    **Parameters:**

-   **Returns:** Throws any exception that can be associated with the execution of the event
+   **Returns:** Throws any exception that can be associated with the execution of the event cl::sycl::exception

 ---